dj95/telegroup-admin-helper/README.md

 Features
 --------

-- checks in intervalls of banned usernames rejoined the group
+- checks in intervalls if banned usernames rejoined the group
-- if banned user joins group, a notification will be sent
+- if banned user rejoins the group, a notification will be sent

 TODO